Who We Are

 The Alberta Lawyers’ Assistance Society (Assist) is an organization that helps Alberta lawyers, articling students, law students, and dependent family members with personal issues.

-Led by an Executive Director with more than 30 years’ experience practicing law, we understand the unique problems and challenges faced by the legal profession.
+Led by our Executive Director, Loraine Champion who has more than 35 years’ experience practicing law, we understand the unique problems and challenges faced by the legal profession.
 Our committed volunteers and staff provide confidential, compassionate, non-judgmental and knowledgeable help, including outreach, support and education.
 We seek to build collegiality and community among our peers and to promote health and well-being for all.

 - to educate Alberta legal professionals and families about alcohol and drug use, mental illness and emotional distress,